aniket1104/real-time-data-processing-weather-app/README.md

 # Real-Time Weather Monitoring System

 ## Objective
-The Real-Time Weather Monitoring System is designed to continuously monitor weather data across Indian metro cities using the OpenWeatherMap API.
+The Real-Time Weather Monitoring System is designed to continuously monitor weather data across Indian metro cities(6) using the OpenWeatherMap API.
 The system gathers, processes, and analyzes real-time weather data to provide users with daily summarized insights and alerts based on configured thresholds.
-Users can view daily summaries, historical weather trends, and receive alerts when specified conditions are breached.
+Users can view daily summaries, historical weather trends for the day, and receive alerts when specified conditions are breached.

 ## Features
 - **Real-time Data Retrieval**: Fetches weather data from OpenWeatherMap API every 5 minutes (configurable).
 - **Daily Summarized Insights**: Aggregates weather data to provide daily averages, maximum and minimum temperatures, and the most common weather condition.
-- **User-configurable Alerts**: Monitors weather conditions and sends alerts when thresholds are breached (e.g., temperature above 35°C for two consecutive updates).
+- **User-configurable Alerts**: Monitors weather conditions and sends alerts when thresholds are breached (e.g., temperature above 30°C after comparing it with the latest datapoint).
-- **Data Visualization**: Displays weather summaries, trends, and alerts.
+- **Data Visualization**: Displays the temperature trend using Chart.js.

 ## Technologies Used
 - **Backend**: Node.js, Express, MongoDB (for storing weather summaries)